02abhishekchoudhary/45-day-frontend/JavaScript/notes.md

 - function pushed into call stack
 - function poped out from call stack
 - At the end GEC and call stack deleted

+# Shortest JS Program, Window & this keyword

+- In an empty JS file JS engime will create GEC & also sets up memory space.
+- Also created window object & this keyword.
+- At global scope this refer to object. (this === window is true)
+- Everything which is not inside the function is in global space